ethel-rios/bigquery-rental-analysis/README.md

    - ANOVA Test
    - Correlation Analysis

-## In this GitHub repository, you will find two main folders:
+## In this GitHub repository, you will find three main folders:

+**Data:**
+   - This folder contains the raw data file, "_RentData.csv_," along with the cleaned data file, "_RentDC.csv_".
+The cleaned data was generated through analysis and data processing in R. To view the R analysis project, click this link:

 **Queries:**
    - This folder contains the SQL queries used for data analysis on the rental dataset.
-The queries are organized into separate subfolders for houses and apartments, each containing the relevant SQL code applied to analyze the respective property type.
+The queries are organized into separate subfolders for _houses_ and _departments_, each containing the relevant SQL code applied to analyze the respective property type.

 **Results:**
    - This folder contains the results generated from running the SQL queries.
 All outputs are presented in tables, providing a clear and organized format that showcases the findings and insights from the analysis.